mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Annic Nova.md

 ## The Ship

-The following is a description of the Annie Nova in the same format as the ship descriptions in Traveller Book 2, pages 18-20.
+The following is a description of the Annic Nova in the same format as the Traveller ship descriptions.

-Free Trader (Non-Standard Classified Type NS18): Using an unorthodox 600 ton frame and hull, this artifact is allowed in Imperial commerce under the salvage laws provided the ship is registered with Imperial authorities (typical registration fee: Cr100,000).
-The ship has 8 staterooms (of non-standard sizes) for the crew (captain/ navigator, chief engineer, two ordinary engineers, and medic).
-With provision for ordinary members (gunners, pinnace pilots, or passengers).
+Free Trader (Non-Standard Classified Type NS18):
+Using an unorthodox 600 ton frame and hull, this artifact is allowed in Imperial commerce under the salvage laws provided the ship is registered with Imperial authorities (typical registration fee: Cr100,000).

+The ship has 8 staterooms (of non-standard sizes) for the crew (captain/ navigator, chief engineer, two ordinary engineers, and medic), with provision for ordinary members (gunners, pinnace pilots, or passengers).
 There are no low berths.

 The ship has two jump-drives (jump drive-F, and jump drive-J which operate independently (at J-2, and J-3, respectively). but may not sum their power.
 There are no maneuver drives (the pinances act as tugs to a minor extent); there is no power plant.

 A stellar collector absorbs and collects energy for internal power and jump drives.

 Two single turrets each mount a single laser cannon.
 Cargo bays hold up to 150 tons.

 The computer is a non-standard model equivalent to a Model/3, but with nearly three times normal mass.

 The ship is not streamlined.

 Two 40 ton pinnaces travel in trailing positions.
 Each holds 12 tons of fuel.
 One is equipped to carry four passengers for relatively long periods of time; the other can shuttle up to 16 passengers or 12 tons of cargo.

 Construction cost is impossible to calculate, but current market value can be placed at approximately Cr200,000,000.

-# LIBRARY DATA
+# Library Data

 Library data is information obtainable from any ship's computer (although probably not from the Annie Nova's) in response to correct keywords.
 Only the specific information requested should be given to the players; care should be taken not to reveal additional data as the information is made known.

 ## Atmosphere Tester

 The Survival Products "Sniffer" Atmosphere Tester is a solid state miniaturized gaseous analyzer incorporating microprocessor circuitry to detect and indicate the molecular components in gas samples passing its detector head.
 The Sniffer is typical of most atmosphere testers on the market today.

+### Specifications

-Specifications: One kilogram weight, and measuring 100mm by 175mm by 20mm.
+One kilogram weight, and measuring 100mm by 175mm by 20mm.
 Corrosion resistant case of phenolic plastic.
 8.7 to 9.3 volt power supply, from rechargable battery pack.
 Estimated charge life: 100 hours.
 Belt attachment available, optional.
 Sling carrying strap standard.
 Price: Cr150.
 TL 9.

+### Operation

-Operation: The device is in constant operation, with LEDs indicating chemical symbol for the three major components in the gas sample, with percentage of total shown.
+The device is in constant operation, with LEDs indicating chemical symbol for the three major components in the gas sample, with percentage of total shown.
 Pressing the button labelled "More" replaces this with the next three components.
 Up to 30 components and percentages may be read in this manner. in addition, three lights (red, amber, and green) are mounted on the face of the device.
 Whenever the light (or lights) showing changes, an audible beep indicates the change.
 Red indicates that the atmosphere is not breathable.
 Green indicates that it is.
 Green and amber indicates that it is breathable but tainted.
 Red and amber indicates that the atmosphere is not breathable and also contains material considered to be taint.
 Amber alone indicates a lack of pressure, but breathable mixture.
 The exact mixtures which trigger the lights are set at the factory, but may be adjusted to fit personal preference.

+### Serial Numbers

-Serial Numbers: Sniffers are numbered in the format nnnn-xxxx-y.
+Sniffers are numbered in the format nnnn-xxxx-y.
 N is the model year number; the year of production.
 X is the serial number.
 Y is a check digit to insure the correct serial number is stated.

+### Recall Notice

-Recall Notice: Sniffers in the 4000 serial number range may have been assembled with a faulty detector head casing; this, in combination with the plastic case, allows gas to infiltrate onto the interior of the case.
+Sniffers in the 4000 serial number range may have been assembled with a faulty detector head casing; this, in combination with the plastic case, allows gas to infiltrate onto the interior of the case.
 In some cases (insidious atmosphere) this may result in the contamination of the solid state electronics, and result in faulty readings, or outright failure.
 Such items should be returned to a factory representative for repair.
 Those with a two-digit check digit have already been recalled and repaired.

 ## Battle Dress